There are many fun things to do in Cornwall.

 Set on the cliffs in far south west Cornwall is the stunning Minack Theatre.
 Carved by hand by its owner Rowena Cade and her gardener, the theater overlooks the Atlantic Ocean.
 Frequently performers find themselves upstaged by pods of dolphins leaping through the waves.

 There’s a cliff top path which leads from the Cornwall open air theatre down to neighboring Porthcurno Beach, a beautiful stretch of sand with impressive waves and high cliffs on either side.
 On a bright summer’s day, the view from the Minack of the beach and the turquoise sea is magical – make sure to visit.

 Get away from it all on the Isles of Scilly

 Part of Cornwall but apart – the Scilly Isles sit some 28 miles from the mainland and all the better for it.
 Reached by ferry, plane or helicopter this archipelago of five inhabited and countless uninhabited isles offers a holiday experience of yesteryear.
 There are empty beaches (even in August), relaxing restaurants and cafes and a blissfully slow pace of life.
 Day trips to the Scilly Isles are possible but you will regret not staying longer.

 Despite their diminutive size, there are plenty of Isles of Scilly things to do including swimming with seals, stand up paddle boarding and horse riding.
-The Isles of Scilly are a particularly good destination for families but if you visit out of season, they are the perfect escapist destination with a clutch of delightful small and remote hotels, perfect for a romantic getaway.
+Visiting the Isles of Scilly is one of the best things to do in Cornwall for families but if you visit out of season, they are the perfect escapist destination with a clutch of delightful small and remote hotels, perfect for a romantic getaway.

 Enjoy a Cornish cream tea in the most southerly cafe in the U.K.